NickelMedia/Imposium-JS-SDK/docs/www/basic_tutorial.md

     };

-    // Consumes dynamicData and begins process of listening for video data client.createExperience(dynamicData);
+    // Consumes dynamicData and begins process of listening for video data client.renderExperience(dynamicData);
 });
 ```

 The above snippet will handle the end to end flow of creating video with Imposium, including playback.
-When `Imposium.client.createExperience` is called the client beings listening for processed video data.
+When `Imposium.client.renderExperience` is called the client beings listening for processed video data.
 Once the data becomes available the video player will begin streaming it.